MG-Osman/EmployeeTestQuestion/README.md

 # EmployeeTestQuestion

-Scenario: interview type questions for employees to see their understanding of different data structures
+Scenario: interview type questions for employees to see their understanding of different data structures and their knowledge of Time complexities.

 my chosen question: Find the median of 2 sorted arrays.